 Various content fallback options have been adapted to allow multiple scenarios when rendering content in a different language than the default language (sys_language_uid=0).

 The functionality of “fallbackChain” can now be defined in any kind of fallback type (see below).

 The “fallbackChain” checks access / availability of a page translation of a language.
-And if this language does not exist, TYPO3 checks for other languages, and uses this language then for showing content.
+If this language does not exist, TYPO3 checks for other languages, and uses this language then for showing content.

-This results in three different kinds of rendering modes (“Fallback Type”) for content in translated content, however it is necessary to understand the overlay concept when fetching content in TYPO3 Frontend.
+This results in three different kinds of rendering modes (“Fallback Type”) for content in translated pages, however it is necessary to understand the overlay concept when fetching content in TYPO3 Frontend.